rstacruz/til-2013/_posts/2015-02-26-organizing-js.md

 tags: [JavaScript]
 ---

 Some sites don't need big JavaScript architectures, only bits of small behaviors that will affect certain elements.

-I prefer to put them into a directory called `behaviors/` where each file is a self-contained piece of code that only affects *one* element type.
-They should also be independent of each other, and therefore, order-agnostic.
+I prefer to put them into a directory called `behaviors`.

+* Each file is a self-contained piece of code that only affects a *single* element type.
-### Example project
-Name each one of the files according to the `class` (or `role`) it affects.
+* Name each one of the files according to the `class` (or `role`) it affects.
+* They should also be independent of each other, and therefore, order-agnostic.

+## Example project

 ```js
 ...